visioforge/.Net-SDK-s-samples/Media Blocks SDK/WPF/CSharp/HTTP MJPEG Source Demo/readme.md

 # Media Blocks SDK .Net - HTTP MJPEG Source Demo (WPF)

-HTTP MJPEG Source Demo is an application that uses the Media Blocks SDK .Net to play video from the MJPEG network source in WPF applications.
+The provided sample demonstrates how to build an application using the VisioForge Media Blocks SDK .Net for streaming MJPEG video from a URL to a WPF application.
+It initializes a media pipeline with HTTP source, JPEG decoder, and video renderer blocks, offering functionality to start and stop video streaming.
+Additionally, it includes error handling to debug issues within the media pipeline, showcasing the SDK's capabilities for real-time video processing and rendering in a Windows environment.

 ## Features

-- Play video from network MJPEG source
+- Play video from the network MJPEG source

 ## Supported frameworks